-TEOG - Texas Education Opportunity Grant is to provide grant money to enable well-prepared eligible students to attend college.
-Documented need (FAFSA) and Cisco College determine eligibility and amount.
+TEOG - Texas Education Opportunity Grant offers grant money to students that are well-prepared and eligible to provide them the opportunity to attend college.
+Documented need (FASFA) and Cisco College determine eligibility and amount.

 CWS - College Work-study is a joint federal and Cisco College program financed with both federal and college funds.
 The program is designed to provide campus employment to students demonstrating financial need.
 A college work-study student will generally work 10/12 hours per week with work hours arranged to fit the student's academic schedule.
 The rate of pay is usually minimum wage, and the student is paid monthly.
 Eligibility is determined by documented need (FAFSA), and application for a work-study position is made at the college Financial Aid Office.